gallandarakhneorg/labmanager/README.md

 ## 3. Model Definition

-The model of the application is based on the definition of JEE entities that represent the data managed by the software.
+The model of the application is based on the definition of J2E entities that represent the data managed by the software.

 ### 3.1 Research Organizations